Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

 Referral: An affiliate-generated lead that becomes a referral only at the point when the lead pays money to a business for a product or service.

-Referral marketing: Promotions where income is generated primarily through
+Referral marketing: Promotions where income is generated primarily through [CONTINUE]

 Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases by the affiliate's referrals (i.e. requiring no additional effort by the affiliate).